senscience/nexus-delta/docs/src/main/paradox/docs/faq.md

 ### How do I run Blue Brain Nexus?

-There are many ways to run Nexus.
-Our public Sandbox is running @link:[here](https://sandbox.bluebrainnexus.io){ open=new } and you can use it to test Nexus on small, non-sensitive data.
-Our @ref:[tutorial](getting-started/try-nexus.md) can help you to run Nexus step by step.

 Meanwhile if you want to run it locally you can do so using @ref:[Docker](running-nexus/index.md#docker).
 You can also deploy Nexus
 @ref:[“on premise”](running-nexus/index.md#on-premise-cloud-deployment), as a single instance or as a cluster.
 Blue Brain Nexus has also been deployed and tested on AWS using @link:[Kubernetes](https://kubernetes.io/){ open=new }.